3. Significant Accounting Policies

 The Subsidiaries’ operations are located in Italy.
 Therefore, they are subject to local government regulations and to the uncertainties of the economic and political conditions of this area.

 The overall performance is affected by the increase or decrease of the gross Italian national product.
 Europe experienced a general slowdown in its economy, especially in Italy during 2014 and 2015, with a slight improvement in the economic trend in Italy during 2016 and continued positive trend in 2017.
+However, this positive trend has slowed down in 2018.

 The financial statements of the Subsidiaries were translated from Euro to U.S. Dollars pursuant to the provisions of IAS 21 “The Effects of Changes in Foreign Exchange Rates,” as follows: